yangwangmadrid/EzReson/README.md

 ## How to cite

-If you havee used EzReson in your research papers or presentations, it is obligatory to cite the following works:
+If you have used EzReson in your research papers or presentations, it is obligatory to cite the following works:

 1. Yang Wang.
 A Reliable and Efficient Resonance Theory Based on Analysis of